peterjc/peterjc.github.io/wiki/GSOC2010_Joao.md

 ### Support for MODELLER PIR format in SeqIO

-MODELLER PIR format support was added to SeqIO as 'mpir'.
+MODELLER PIR format support was added to SeqIO as 'pir-modeller'.
 Currently, the format can be read but not written.
 An example of the format follows, as well as an example of the parser's usage.

     >P1;5fd1
     structureX:5fd1:1    :A:106  :A:ferredoxin:Azotobacter vinelandii: 1.90: 0.19